-DiskFileId (8 bytes): An 8-byte value that the client can use to identify the open file.
+DiskFileId (8 bytes): An 8-byte value The 64-bit file ID, as specified in [MS-FSCC] section 2.1.9, that the client can use to identify identifies the open file within the VolumeId.

-VolumeId (8 bytes): An 8-byte value that the client can use to identify the volume within which the file is opened.
+VolumeId (8 bytes): An 8-byte value assigned by the server that the client can use to identifyidentifies the volume within which the file is opened.